OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 }
 ```

-There a multiple security measures which can be implemented to prevent these types of queries, which will be listed in the remediation section.
-Abusive queries can cause issues like DoS for GraphQL deployments and hence, should be tested as part of a security test for GraphQL deployments.
+There are multiple security measures that can be implemented to prevent these types of queries, listed in the [Remediation](#remediation) section.
+Abusive queries can cause issues like DoS for GraphQL deployments and should be included in testing.

 ### Batching Attacks

 GraphQL supports batching of multiple queries into a single request.
-GraphQL allows this so users can requests multiple objects, or multiple instances of objects without causing a load on the network.
+This allows users to request multiple objects or multiple instances of objects efficiently.
 However, an attacker can utilize this functionality in order to perform a batching attack.
 Sending more than a single query in one request looks like the following:

 ```graphql
 [